PetrKryslUCSD/FinEtoolsDeforLinear.jl/tutorials/Cook-plane-stress-tutorial.md

 end
 ```

 The  boundary conditions  are applied to selected finite element nodes.
-The selection is based on the inclusion in a selection box.
-The  selected nodes are then used twice,  to fix the degree of freedom  in the direction 1 and  in the direction 2.
+The selection is based on the inclusion in a selection "box".

 ```julia
 tolerance = minimum([width, height])/n/1000.;#Geometrical tolerance